cloudbank-project/hpc/aws/README.md

 and how we could scale up this cluster implementation to apply some serious computer power to a computation.
 Of particular interest is the section onf **FSx for Lustre** with more content referenced [here](https://aws.amazon.com/fsx/lustre/). **FSx for Lustre** is high-performance scalable storage.
-FSx filesystems can also be linked to S3 buckets.
+FSx filesystems can also be linked to S3 buckets. **Lustre FSx can be expensive when left running for long periods!!!**

 ### Page 3 of Section 3: Configure for Graviton2